 Rome Cemeteries: the best cemeteries to visit in Rome

 I’ve always wondered what the dead think of cemeteries.
 If you’re in a better place, probably not much.
 If you’re in a worse place, I imagine you have more pressing matters to deal with.
-And of course, if you believe that this life is a kind of one shot experience, you’re probably of the opinion that graveyards exist only for the living, a thought I pondered whilst recently visiting several of Rome’s cemeteries.
+And of course, if you believe that this life is a kind of one shot experience, you’re probably of the opinion that graveyards exist only for the living, a thought I pondered whilst recently visiting the best cemeteries in Rome.

 For those that don’t come to mourn, they can provide a weird insight into human grief, even into fads for fonts, flowery language, art and photography.
 Some inter the dead with a simple stone left open to the elements.
 Others try and protect the deceased with curious temples, distinguished by soft furnishings and electric candles that refuse to go out.